benoitfragit/google2ubuntu/README.md

 If spacebyplus=1 then space are replace py +.

 ####How to add a module
-If you want to add a script, but this script doesn't have an args file don't worry, the gui will help you to create one and will place the module in :
+If you want to add a script,  the gui will help you to create one and will place the module in :
 ```
 ~/.config/google2ubuntu/modules
 ```